 I may be sounding a bit superior.
 To someone who has never driven on a gravel road this would be a real adventure.
 One can still imagine how it must have been not much more than 100 years ago when the first explorers arrived Unbelievably difficult terrain for the first miners, trappers and fur traders to cross, which is why they used the rivers as much as possible.
 Earlier in the morning we had read, on one of the information boards, about a patrol that in 1910 had set out from Fort McPherson for Dawson City, a distance of 765 km’s.
 A North West Mounted Police Inspector and three companions.
 They never arrived.
 The wildlife then must have been magnificent.
 We are also experiencing the drive in lovely weather.
 A blue sky and relatively mild.
 In winter it would be a completely different story.

 The vistas are very wide valleys with meandering rivers.
 Sometimes very bare and almost desolate and at other times green and forested.
 A lot of the drive, so far, has taken us along ridges with vast expanses on either side.
 The lack of snow has been surprising.
-The peaks are virtually denuded of any snow.
+The peaks are virtually denuded.
 There are small pockets of snow in low lying areas and unmelted ice along some of the river banks.
 This morning a very orange, rusty looking river added colour to the muted browns and greens.
-Presumably caused by iron ore in the rocks.
+Presumably caused by iron oxide in the rocks.

 Soon after hitting the road we came across a stationary camper van and soon saw why it had pulled over.
 3 black bears feasting on something by the roadside.
 A mother and 2 cubs.
 Another camper soon pulled in, but the bears weren’t too concerned.